Skip to content

 Why Post-Quantum Cryptography?

-Recently, more and more resources have been devoted to the development of quantum computers.
+For some time now, many resources have been devoted to the development of quantum computers.
 So much so that commercialization of cloud quantum computing resources has already begun.
-While the current state of the art is still not in the realm of being a cryptographically relevant, some threat models such as "harvest now, decrypt later" mean that preparations need to happen sooner than the appearance of cryptographically relevant quantum computers.
+While the current state of the art is still not in the realm of being cryptographically relevant, some threat models such as "harvest now, decrypt later" mean that preparations need to happen sooner than the appearance of cryptographically relevant quantum computers.

 How do we Protect Ourselves?